massle/cpddl/README.md

 Each file should include license notice, the rest should be considered as licensed under 3-clause BSD License.

+Some parts of cpddl depend on other libraries such as CPLEX/Gurobi or Bliss.
+So, in case you use these third-party libraries, you need to check their respective licenses too.

 ## Compile

 Easiest way to compile the library and the binaries that come with the